 - Discharge Paperwork – This is usually given to you in an envelope when you are discharged.
 It has important information such as test results, daily weights, newborn screening ID, etc. One of our favorite KP Pediatricians, Dr. Pitts, recommends that new parents just put the envelope on the dashboard of the car when leaving the hospital and leave it there.
 That way it’s still in the car when you come to KP!

-- Completed New Patient Forms (online or on paper) – These are the forms that were emailed to you when you made the visit.
-If you find you cannot complete them at home and will complete them at the office visit, just arrive early and allow yourself plenty of time at the office.
+- Completed New Patient Forms (online or on paper) – If you find you cannot complete them at home and will complete them at the office visit, just arrive early and allow yourself plenty of time at the office.
 You only need to bring in physical forms if you printed them to complete them.

 - Your baby will be undressed down to a diaper for much of the visit, so we’d suggest dressing him or her in easy to remove baby clothes.
 We’d also recommend bringing a light baby blanket to wrap him or her in while undressed.